SouvikAnalysis/Kharcha-ai/product-bible/01_Product_Vision.md

 Kharcha exists to make expense tracking effortless.

-Instead of maintaining notebooks or complicated spreadsheets, users can record their daily expenses in just a few seconds and gain complete visibility into their spending habits.
+Instead of maintaining notebooks, spreadsheets, or complicated finance applications, users can record their daily expenses in just a few seconds and instantly understand how they are spending their money.

-Our mission is to help Indians develop better financial habits without making budgeting feel like a burden.
+Our mission is to help people develop better financial habits without making budgeting feel like a burden.

 ---

 # Problem Statement

-Millions of Indians receive their salary every month but often wonder where their money disappeared by the end of the month.
+Every month, millions of Indians receive their salary with good intentions to save money.

+However, by the end of the month, many ask the same question:

+> **"Where did my salary go?"**

-Although many finance applications exist, they are often:
+Although many personal finance applications already exist, they often suffer from common problems:

-* Too complicated
-* Designed for accountants instead of everyday users
+- Too complicated for everyday users
-* Time-consuming to maintain
+- Designed like accounting software
+- Require too much manual effort
+- Filled with unnecessary features
-* Focused on reports rather than building habits
+- Focus more on reports than habit building

-Because of this, many people stop tracking their expenses after only a few days.
+As a result, users lose interest and stop tracking their expenses after only a few days.

 ---